Zone Face Lift

 How long does a Mole Removal Treatment take?

-A Mole removal treatment takes up to an hour, however, we allow 90 mins appointment time.
-This is to allow Moira to assess your mole and make sure it is suitable for treatment.
-She will then discuss the procedure in more detail and consent you for treatment.
+This is to allow Dr Allen to assess your mole and make sure it is suitable for treatment.
+He will then discuss the procedure in more detail and consent you for treatment.

 How Much is Mole Removal